vapoursynth/vapoursynth/doc/api/vshelper4.h.rst

 areValidDimensions
 ------------------

-.. cpp:function:: static inline bool vsh::areValidDimensions(const VSFormat *fi, int width, int height)
+.. cpp:function:: static inline bool vsh::areValidDimensions(const VSVideoFormat *fi, int width, int height)

    Checks if the given dimensions are valid for a particular format, with regards to chroma subsampling.